 The monastery is the largest sacred institution of its kind in the Lorallian Empire, and its legacy as a centre for Christianity and Catholicism is second only to Rome.
 It is currently in the hands of the Rodríguez family who have owned the monastery for the last two centuries, following the crusades of the early nineteenth century.
 The monastery finds itself at the crossroads between a vibrant mix of cultures and religions.
 Largely male-dominated, the monastery houses its own school for young boys aged five to ten, who are brought up on a strong scripture-oriented curriculum, singing in the choir and contributing to the wider community.

-The monastery was owned by Marcelino Rodríguez, who tragically died of a terminal illness at the end of the 1960's.
-He was succeeded by his son Velasco Rodríguez, who also succumbed to the same illness and died quite young.
-Velasco had a wife (Sylvia Rodríguez), and three sons, Eduardo, Felipe and Luís.
-The youngest son, Luís eventually inherited the monastery, and still looks after it, with his wife Alejandra, and son Juan-Marco Rodríguez, who is expected to inherit the monastery when (if) Luís dies.
+The monastery was owned by Marcelino Rodríguez, who tragically died of a terminal illness in 1959.
+He was succeeded by his son Velasco Rodríguez, who also succumbed to the same illness and died in 1992.
+Velasco had a wife (Sylvia Rodríguez), and three sons, Eduardo, Felipe and José The youngest son, José eventually inherited the monastery, and still looks after it, with his wife Alejandra, and son Juan-Marco Rodríguez, who is expected to inherit the monastery when (if) José dies.
 Eduardo and Felipe also live with their brother and share responsibilities for the running of the monastery, together with Enriqueta who looks after its domesticity, upkeep and maintenance, and Chloe, who tends to its grounds and surrounding farmlands.